DDexxeDD/phtree-c/README.md

 This function needs to convert whatever is passed in to it (likely an integer or float), into a single phtree_key_t value.

+There are reference implementations for converting 32 bit signed integers and 32 bit floating point numbers to 32 bit phtree keys provided in [reference_to_key_functions.c](https://github.com/DDexxeDD/phtree-c/blob/main/source/reference_to_key_functions.c) .

 ### Define a function to convert a more complex type into a tree point

 `void convert_to_point (tree_t* tree, point* out, void* input)`